nerves-project-attic/nerves_firmware_ssh/README.md

 Substitute `rpi0` above for your target and `nerves.local` for the IP address or DNS name of the device that you want to update.

-The `firmware.push` takes several arguments:
+The `firmware.push` command takes several arguments:

    * `--firmware` - The path to a fw file.
    * `--passphrase` - The passphrase on the SSH private key (if any)